Jumoke1/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script wants to print the path name of a current working directory
+a sccript to print directory